American Express CD Rates and Features for 2026

 • Compare multiple terms: Before deciding on a particular lender and CD, research different banks with CDs and a variety of terms.

-• Check for promotional or limited-time offers: Be on the look out for promotional rates or special offers on CDs.
+• Check for promotional or limited-time offers: Be on the lookout for promotional rates or special offers on CDs.
 You can look up this information online or ask in person for those offers.

 • Use CD laddering: Use a CD laddering strategy so that you can have cash on hand when you need it.

-American Express CDs: FAQ
+American Express CD Rates FAQ

 Have questions about American Express CDs?
 Here’s what you need to know before opening an account.